-yt is composed of a friendly community of users and developers.
-We want to make it easy to use and develop — we'd love it if you got involved!
+yt supports structured, variable-resolution meshes, unstructured meshes, and discrete or sampled data such as particles.
+Focused on driving physically-meaningful inquiry, yt has been applied in domains such as astrophysics, seismology, nuclear engineering, molecular dynamics, and oceanography.
+Composed of a friendly community of users and developers, we want to make it easy to use and develop — we'd love it if you got involved!

 yt is a friendly community.
 We like hearing about fun things you have done with the code, and we're happy to help you out if you have a question or some trouble.
 You can join us in IRC, on the mailing lists, and if you'd like, you can check out how to develop, too.